 Newly formed LLCs attempting to obtain approval for a nonconforming tax year on the basis of a business purpose can make a backup Section 444 election.
 The backup election, which becomes effective if the requested business purpose year-end is denied, is made by filing Form 8716 and typing or printing "BACKUP ELECTION" on the top of the form.
-However, if the Form 8716 is filed on or after the date Form 1128 is filed, "FORM 1128 BACKUP ELECTION" becomes effective if the requested business purpose year-end is denied, is made by filing Form 8716 and typing or printing "BACKUP ELECTION" on the top of the form.
-However, if the Form 8716 is filed on or after the date Form 1128 is filed, "FORM 1128 BACKUP ELECTION" becomes effective if the printed or typed across the top of Form 8716.
+However, if the Form 8716 is filed on or after the date Form 1128 is filed, "FORM 1128 BACKUP ELECTION" must be printed or typed across the top of Form 8716.